Modern Autohaus home in Austin, TX, showcasing a classic car collection in an illuminated garage.

 Red Ferrari Dino 246 GT parked under a modern architectural overhang at Autohaus in Austin, TX.

-Despite its industrial structure, the house stays connected to its surroundings.
+Despite its industrial underpinnings, the house maintains a strong connection to its surroundings.

-Daylight moves through the garage and living spaces.
-Openings frame views into the surrounding trees while allowing for natural ventilation.
+Daylight moves through the space, views extend into the surrounding tree canopy, and openings allow for fresh air and cross-ventilation, creating a garage that can be fully opened and used as an active workspace when conditions allow.
 The result is a space that feels open and livable without losing its purpose.

 Rear view of a black vintage Porsche Speedster parked on a driveway outside a modern garage.